How to Complete Mardi Himal Trek in 3 Days(2022 )

-Until then, I was not a traveller.
+Until then, I was not a traveler.
 I mostly stayed at home or strolled around the city but never went too far.
 I did not care for travel really as I was unaware of its perks.
-Nor did I know which places were worth visiting and where all the travellers were going.
+Nor did I know which places were worth visiting and where all the travelers were going.
 Despite being in a country that is a travel destination for the world, I was ignorant and naïve about what my homeland possessed.

 But one day, while in college, my friends began planning a trekking expedition.
 Indeed, I was not the one to pitch in the idea; however, I told them that I would join them.
 I thought that it is time I travel somewhere and see for myself.
 After all, I was 21 and had never gone trekking or any form of recreational travel.

-So, after a lengthy discussion, it was decided that we will be attempting the Mardi Himal Trek.
+So, after a lengthy discussion, it was decided that we would be attempting the Mardi Himal Trek.
 I had only heard of the trek, and it had been receiving quite popularity over the years.
 As I had never done trekking, I was unsure about the number of clothes to bring.
 Naturally, I overpacked quite a bit.

 Day 1: Pokhara to Forest Camp